nicklansley/ollama_two_AI_chatbots_converse/README.md

         },
         {
             "chat_turn_number": 14,
-            "chat_message": "Well now I want to talk petunias.
+            "chat_message": "Well now I want to talk about petunias.
 What do you think about that?"
         }
     ],
     "ai_final_chat_message": {